BlueBrain/NeuroMorphoVis/docs/user/modules/gui/gui.md

 ### Morphology Analysis

+The _Morphology Analysis_ toolbox can be loaded by clicking on the _Morphology Analysis_ tab.
+This [guide](morphology-analysis.md) explains how to use this toolbox to analyze the morphology skeleton.

 <p align="center">
 	<img src="images/gui-morphology-analysis-panel-open.png" width="800">
 </p>

 ### Soma Reconstruction

+The _Soma Reconstruction_ toolbox can be loaded by clicking on the _Soma Toolbox_ tab.
+This [guide](soma-reconstruction.md) explains how to use this toolbox to create three-dimensional profiles of the somata on a physically-plausible basis using Hooke's law and mass-spring models.

 <p align="center">
 	<img src="images/gui-soma-toolbox-open.jpg" width="800">
 </p>

 ### Morphology Reconstruction

+The _Soma Reconstruction_ toolbox can be loaded by clicking on the _Morphology Toolbox_ tab.
+This [guide](morphology-reconstruction.md) explains how to use this toolbox to create and sketch three-dimensional models of the morphology.

 <p align="center">
 	<img src="images/gui-morphology-reconstruction-toolbox-open.png" width="800">
 </p>

 ### Mesh Reconstruction

+The _Mesh Reconstruction_ toolbox can be loaded by clicking on the _Mesh Toolbox_ tab.
+This [guide](mesh-reconstruction.md) explains how to use this toolbox to create polygonal mesh models of the neuron from its morphology skeleton.

 <p align="center">
 	<img src="images/gui-mesh-reconstruction-panel.jpg" width="800">
 </p>